ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

  /clickhouse/task_queue/ddl
 ```

 - `csnp`: Schedule a snapshot creation task.
 Return the last committed log index of the scheduled snapshot if success or `Failed to schedule snapshot creation task.` if failed.
+Note that `lgif` command can help you determine whether the snapshot is done.

 ```
 100